OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 In Android app security testing, if the application is based solely on Java and doesn't have any native code (C/C++ code), the reverse engineering process is relatively easy and recovers (decompiles) almost all the source code.
 In those cases, black-box testing (with access to the compiled binary, but not the original source code) can get pretty close to white-box testing.

-Nevertheless, if the code has been purposefully obfuscated (or some nasty, tool-breaking anti-decompilation tricks have been applied), the reverse engineering process may be very time-consuming and unproductive.
+Nevertheless, if the code has been purposefully obfuscated (or some tool-breaking anti-decompilation tricks have been applied), the reverse engineering process may be very time-consuming and unproductive.
 This also applies to applications that contain native code.
 They can still be reverse engineered, but the process is not automated and requires knowledge of low-level details.

 ##### Decompiling Java Code